-As a result, the country suffered the largest contraction since 2003, with GDP contracting by 10.4% in 2020, against the backdrop of the OPEC Oil Production Reduction Agreement and the grim shadows cast by the Covid-19 pandemic on non-oil sectors, including the decline of religious tourism services following border restrictions.
-Hence, the GDP per capita, a measure of individual well-being, is estimated to have shrunk by 15% in 2020.
-According to the World Bank, it is much higher than in the region’s other countries and similar to Iraq in its income levels.
+As a result, the country suffered the largest contraction since 2003, with GDP contracting by 10.4 per cent in 2020, against the backdrop of the OPEC Oil Production Reduction Agreement and the grim shadows cast by the Covid-19 pandemic on non-oil sectors, including the decline of religious tourism services following border restrictions.
+Hence, the GDP per capita, a measure of individual well-being, is estimated to have shrunk by 15 per cent in 2020.

+According to the World Bank, it decreased much more than in other countries in the region with similar income levels as Iraq has.

 The oil crisis affected the fiscal balance in Iraq, which forced the government to reduce non-binding expenditures and accumulate arrears.

-The value of Iraq’s commodity exports in 2020 amounted to approximately IQD 4.6 trillion, equivalent to USD 3.8 billion, an increase of 19.9% compared to 2019.
-It reached 3.9 trillion dinars, equivalent to 3.3 billion dollars, a compound growth rate (155.7%) between 2016 and 2020.
+The value of Iraq’s commodity exports in 2020 amounted to approximately Iraqi Dinar (IQD) 4.6 trillion, equivalent to USD 3.8 billion, an increase of 19.9 per cent compared to 2019.
+It reached 3.9 trillion dinars, equivalent to 3.3 billion dollars, a compound growth rate of 155.7 per cent between 2016 and 2020.

-According to the Central Bureau of Statistics, February witnessed the highest percentage of commodity exports (31.4%) for 2020, at 1,455.5 billion dinars, equivalent to $1,231.4 million, and June the lowest (0.1%).
+According to the Central Bureau of Statistics, February witnessed the highest percentage of commodity exports (31.4 per cent) for 2020, at 1,455.5 billion dinars, equivalent to $1,231.4 million, and June the lowest (0.1 per cent).
 It amounted to 2.3 billion dinars, equivalent to 1.9 million dollars.

-The first half accounted for the highest proportion of commodity exports (51.9%) for 2020, at 2,400.6 billion dinars, equivalent to US $2,031.0 million.
+The first half accounted for the highest proportion of commodity exports (51.9 per cent) for 2020, at 2,400.6 billion dinars, equivalent to US $2,031.0 million.

-Asian countries accounted for the highest proportion (60.4%) of total commodity exports for 2020.
-India ranked highest (46.9%), followed by the United Arab Emirates (39.0%).
+Asian countries accounted for the highest proportion (60.4 per cent) of total commodity exports for 2020.
+India ranked highest (46.9 per cent), followed by the United Arab Emirates (39.0 per cent).

-Automobile gasoline exports (94.5%) accounted for total commodity exports for 2020, followed by full NFTA light oil, light oil preparations, and 24.9% of base lipids (6.5%).
+Automobile gasoline exports (94.5 per cent) accounted for total commodity exports for 2020, followed by full NFTA light oil, light oil preparations, and 24.9 per cent of base lipids (6.5 per cent).

-The value of oil derivatives exports was IQD 2.8 trillion for 2020, equivalent to $2.4 billion, an increase (82.4%) over 2019.
-Exports of oil derivatives amounted to IQD 1.5 trillion, or $1.3 billion, at a compound growth rate (150.3%) between 2016 and 2020.
+The value of oil derivatives exports was IQD 2.8 trillion for 2020, equivalent to $2.4 billion, an increase of 82.4 per cent compared to 2019.
+Exports of oil derivatives amounted to IQD 1.5 trillion, or $1.3 billion, at a compound growth rate of 150.3 per cent between 2016 and 2020.

-The total export of crude oil, products, and other goods (IQD 57.1 trillion) for 2020 was approximately $47.9 billion, down from $98.2 trillion in 2019 ($83.1 billion) at a compound growth rate (2.5%) between 2016 and 2020.
+The total export of crude oil, products, and other goods () in 2020 amounted to IQD 57.1 trillion, equivalent to approximately $47.9 billion, down from IQD 98.2 trillion in 2019 ($83.1 billion) at a compound growth rate of 2.5 per cent between 2016 and 2020.

-The value of crude oil exports for 2020 amounted to KWD 49.7 trillion, down by 1 billion dinars (46.5%) from 2019, at a combined growth rate of $78.5 billion (-0.9%) between 2016 and 2020.
+The value of crude oil exports in 2020 amounted to IQD 49.7 trillion ($41.8 million), a decrease of 46.5 per cent compared to 2019, when it amounted to IQD 92.8 trillion ($78.5 billion) and with a combined growth rate of -0.9per cent between 2016 and 2020.

-Total imports for 2020 of goods and petroleum products amounted to IQD 18.4 trillion, equivalent to USD 15.4 billion, a decrease of $20.9 billion (25.9%) from 2019, and a compound growth rate (-35.2%) from 2018.
+Total imports for 2020 of goods and petroleum products amounted to IQD 18.4 trillion, equivalent to $15.4 billion, a decrease of 25.9 per cent from 2019, when these exports were worth $20.9 billion, with a compound growth rate of -35.2 per cent compared to 2018.

-Total imports of non-oil commodities amounted to IQD 16.5 trillion, equivalent to USD 13.8 billion.
-A decrease of 23.2% over 2019; It reached $18.1 billion, a compound growth rate (-36.1%) from 2018.
-Total imports of petroleum products amounted to IQD 1.9 trillion, equivalent to USD 1.6 billion, down 43.3% from 2019; it reached $2.8 billion, and a compound growth rate of -25.2% for 2018.
+Total imports of non-oil commodities amounted to IQD 16.5 trillion ($13.8 billion).
+A decrease of 23.2 per cent over 2019; It reached $18.1 billion, a compound growth rate (-36.1per cent) from 2018.
+Total imports of petroleum products amounted to IQD 1.9 trillion, equivalent to USD 1.6 billion, down 43.3per cent from 2019; it reached $2.8 billion, and a compound growth rate of -25.2per cent for 2018.

-November was the highest percentage of total imports for 2020 (16.3%), at $2.5 billion; January was the highest percentage of imports of petroleum products (19.3%), at US $301.1 million.
-November was the highest percentage of non-oil commodity imports (17.2%) at US $2.4 billion.
+November was the highest percentage of total imports for 2020 (16.3per cent), at $2.5 billion; January was the highest percentage of imports of petroleum products (19.3per cent), at US $301.1 million.
+November was the highest percentage of non-oil commodity imports (17.2per cent) at US $2.4 billion.

-The value of EU imports was 7.3 billion euros, mainly consisting of fuel and mining products (7.25 billion euros, 99.3%).
-The total export of the European Union was €3.5 billion, more diversified than imports and controlled by machinery and transport equipment (€1.4 billion, 40.0%), followed by agriculture and raw materials (€0.7 billion, 20.0%) and chemicals (€0.7 billion, 20.0%).
+The value of EU imports was 7.3 billion euros, mainly consisting of fuel and mining products (7.25 billion euros, 99.3per cent).
+The total export of the European Union was €3.5 billion, more diversified than imports and controlled by machinery and transport equipment (€1.4 billion, 40.0per cent), followed by agriculture and raw materials (€0.7 billion, 20.0per cent) and chemicals (€0.7 billion, 20.0per cent).